mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 {{< book >}}
 The important part for this chapter is not about the templates themselves.
 {{< /book >}}
-What's worth noting is that `render` returns an `HttpResponse` instance that will contain the rendered template as the content.
+What's worth noting is that `render` loads the content from `template.html`, gets the output, and adds that output to an `HttpResponse` instance.

 That wraps up `HttpRequest` and `HttpResponse`.
 With those building blocks,